Kirikara Koraua

 Biography

-Kirikara’s role as Assistant Museum Curator sees her support with conservation, collection care, and exhibitions.
+Kirikara’s role as Assistant Museum Curator involves supporting conservation, collection care, and exhibitions.
 She also works on schools and community programmes and leads tours of the museum.
+For the past year, Kirikara has been working with her colleagues on the International Research Centre for Intangible (IRCI) Cultural Heritage in the Asia Pacific Region, by collecting data from available resources in Te Umwanibong (Kiribati National Museum).

-Currently, Kirikara is working on an exhibition about types of Kiribati fishing gear used in the past.
-She is conducting research for the exhibition using published books and cultural documentations shared from cultural knowledge holders more than 20 years ago.
+In previous years, Kirikara has been working on an exhibition about the types of Kiribati fishing gear used in the past with her colleagues, using published books and cultural documentation shared from cultural knowledge holders more than 20 years ago.
+This year, Te Umwanibong museum staff worked collaboratively with the Postal Service on an exhibition of stamps.
 She often works together with these cultural knowledge holders on conservation work by repairing and restoring collections that have been damaged by using local materials received from native plants such as coconut leaves, coconut fibre, pandanus leaves and more.

-Kirikara has completed the course, Professional Certificate on Heritage Management from the University of the South Pacific and is continuing her studies for a degree level qualification in Pacific Arts and Heritage Studies.
-She is currently studying a further course; Weaving a Net (Work) of Care for Oceanic Collections: A Native Hawaiian and Pacific Islander Museum Institute which concentrates on museum theory such as collection care, conservation, and exhibitions.
-Kirikara attended online courses on Preservation of Tribal Cultural Materials in Tribal Collections and Developing a Collections Management Plan for Tribal Collections and participated in Collections, Conservation and Sustainable Development (CollAsia 2022) in Cambodia.
+Kirikara has completed the course, Professional Certificate on Heritage Management, from the University of the South Pacific; and she is currently continuing her studies for a degree-level qualification in Management Studies.
+In 2022, Kirikara attended a course on Weaving a Net (Work) of Care for Oceanic Collections: A Native Hawaiian and Pacific Islander Museum Institute, in Hawaii, which concentrates on museum theory such as collection care, conservation, and exhibitions.
+Kirikara also attended a short course on Collections, Conservation, and Sustainable Development (CollAsia) in Cambodia.
+To learn more specifically about the museum field, Kirikara is joining the virtual course on Preservation of Tribal Cultural Materials in Tribal Collections and Developing a Collections Management Plan for Tribal Collections.

 At the British Museum